Introduction to Model-Based Derivative-Free Optimization: Introduction

-A simple one-dimensional illustration of IBO is given in \figref{fig_dfotr_demo}.
-At the start of iteration $k$, we have three interpolation points, $x_k$ (illustrated with a large circle) and two others (small circles), which we use to construct a quadratic approximation $m_k(x)$ (dashed line) to approximate the true objective $f(x)$ (solid line).
+A simple one-dimensional illustration of \renaming{MBDFO} is given in \figref{fig_dfotr_demo}.
+At the start of iteration $k$, we have three interpolation points---$x_k$ (illustrated with a large circle) and two others (small circles)---which we use to construct a quadratic approximation $m_k(x)$ (dashed line) to approximate the true objective $f(x)$ (solid line).
+In practice, of course, the full function $f(x)$ is not fully known to the algorithm and can only be sampled.
 We minimize $m_k(x)$ inside the (shaded) trust region, $B(x_k,\Delta_k)$ for some $\Delta_k>0$, to get a tentative new iterate $x_k+s_k$ (illustrated with a star).
 We compute $f(x_k+s_k)$, and in this case observe that $f(x_k+s_k) < f(x_k)$, and so we set $x_{k+1}=x_k+s_k$ as the next iterate.
 After accepting the step (and setting $\Delta_{k+1}=2\Delta_k$ to help speed up convergence), in \figref{fig_dfotr_demo_after}, we have added $x_{k+1}$ as an interpolation point---and removed the left-most point from the interpolation set (illustrated with a cross)---to build a new model $m_{k+1}$, which will subsequently be minimized inside $B(x_{k+1},\Delta_{k+1})$.

 Of course, in this article we will outline exactly how we select/update interpolation points, construct interpolation models, compute steps, and choose $x_{k+1}$ and $\Delta_{k+1}$.
 In particular, in higher dimensions we will need to ensure that the interpolation points are well-spaced, while remaining close to the current iterate, to ensure that a suitable model exists and is a sufficiently good approximation to the objective.
 Much of our theoretical discussion will be on interpolation set management.